What’s the Best Island to Visit in Hawai‘i for the First Time?

 Hawai‘i is an incredible destination, and it’s easy to forget it’s part of the US.

-“No passport needed, no language barrier and no foreign currency to manage!”
-Fora Advisor Sara Jeanne Gulley said.
+“No passport needed, no language barrier and no foreign currency to manage,” Fora Advisor Sara Jeanne Gulley said.

-But deciding which part of Hawai‘i to visit is much less clear, and the best places to visit in Hawai‘i are spread throughout the islands.
-You won’t be able to see everything in a single trip.
+Visiting Hawai‘i is a no-brainer.
+But deciding which part of Hawai‘i to visit is much less clear.
+The best places to visit in Hawai‘i are spread throughout the islands, and it’s unlikely you'll be able to see everything in a single trip.
+Before we break down each island, the following factors can help you make a decision.

 Consider the duration of your trip